-With the arrival of autumn, the weather in Bath is showing itself to be typically changeable, with sun spells giving way to rain every few hours.
+With the arrival of autumn, the weather in Bath is showing itself to be typically changeable, with sun spells giving way to clouds, and rainy days aplenty.
 Here are a few suggestions for how to spend a day in the city when the weather just can’t make up its mind...

 A Tour to Get Your Bearings

 On days where rain is on the cards, it’s a good idea to have a few spots in mind to duck into, in the event that the heavens do open.
-Bath Postal Museum and Museum of Bath Architecture are both well-positioned for a quick exit from the rain as you’re perusing the city, and are well worth a visit.
+The Museum of Bath at Work and the Jane Austen Centre are both perfect for a quick exit from the rain as you’re perusing the city, and are well worth a visit.

 A Spot of Lunch

 You can still enjoy a slice of the outdoors if the clouds are looming at lunch.
 Courtyard Café is just metres from Bath Abbey and benefits from a giant parasol over a heated seating area, keeping you warm and dry in even the heaviest of downpours.
 They offer delicious sandwiches and other savoury lunchtime treats.
-For a great indoor find, continue your sightseeing by dining in view of the Roman Baths at The Roman Baths Kitchen and tuck into local West Country produce.
+For a great indoor find, continue your sightseeing by dining next to Pulteney Bridge at Framptons and tuck into local West Country produce.